Launching load balancer using the OpenStack terminal client

 Note

-Before launching your first load balancer, we strongly recommend reading our concepts guide so as to gain a better understanding the various parts.
+Before launching your first load balancer, we strongly recommend reading our concepts guide to gain a better understanding of the parts.

 Configuration